GrantKop/TerraLink/README.md

 **TerraLink** is a procedural terrain engine written in C++ with OpenGL.
 It features real-time chunk generation, multithreaded streaming, and multiplayer networking using UDP/TCP.
 Designed to be scalable and performant, TerraLink is a project I completed for 5 credit hours that explores the combination of procedural graphics, multithreading, and networking.

+I have spent around 12 weeks and 350+ hours on this project in total.

 ---

 ## Features